Durant returns with 22 and a 125-99 Nets rout of Warriors

 TIP-INS

-Warriors: Coach Steve Kerr said Green planned an individual workout Tuesday and would hopefully do some group work Wednesday when they remained in New York to practice. … Wiseman, at 19 years, 266 days, became the third-youngest Golden State player to start a game behind Andris Biedrins (18, 352) and Anthony Randolph (19, 179). … Golden State is starting the season on a four-game Eastern road trip.
-It’s the first time the Warriors began in the Eastern time zone since 1975.
-The Warriors signed Juan Toscano-Anderson, who started six games for them last season, to a two-way contract.
+Warriors: Kerr said Green planned an individual workout Tuesday and would hopefully do some group work Wednesday when they remained in New York to practice. … Wiseman, at 19 years, 266 days, became the third-youngest Golden State player to start a game behind Andris Biedrins (18, 352) and Anthony Randolph (19, 179). … The Warriors signed Juan Toscano-Anderson, who started six games for them last season, to a two-way contract.

 Nets: The Nets snapped a seven-game losing streak in season openers.
 They are 1-0 for the first time since Nov.
 3, 2012, their first game at Barclays Center after moving from New Jersey. … Brooklyn re-signed G Chris Chiozza to a two-way contract Tuesday.
 He played in 18 games for the Nets last season. … The Nets honored the essential workers who have helped New York fight the coronavirus, raising a banner on one end of Barclays Center.